lmanugithub/Nomina/README.markdown

-# Proyect
+# Payroll calculations

-this is a payroll project apply only for mexican to mexicans
+The purpose of this project was to facilitate payroll calculations to get a budget quickly